 Researchers have found that in many women with breast cancer, cells may break away from the tumor and enter the blood.
 These tumor cells can be found with sensitive lab tests.
 While these tests are available for general use, it is not yet clear how helpful they are for patients with breast cancer

-For women who need radiation after breast-conserving surgery, newer methods such as hypofractionated radiation or accelerated partial breast irradiation are being studied to see if they work as well as standard treatment in keeping breast cancer from coming back.
+For women who need radiation after breast-conserving surgery, newer methods are being studied to see if they work as well as standard treatments in keeping breast cancer from coming back.
 They can make it easier to get treatment since the treatment can be done on in a shorter time.
-They are described in more detail in the section, "Radiation therapy for breast cancer."

 New chemotherapy drugs

 Because advanced breast cancers are often hard to treat, researchers are looking for newer, better drugs.
 A drug class has been developed that targets cancers caused by BRCA mutations.
 This class of drugs is called PARP inhibitors and they have shown promise in clinical trials treating breast, ovarian, and prostate cancers that had spread and were resistant to other treatments.
 Further studies are being done to see if this drug can help patients without BRCA mutations.

 Targeted therapies are a group of newer drugs that take advantage of gene changes in cells that cause cancer.

 Drugs that target HER2: A number of drugs are approved to target excess HER2 protein.
 Studies are being done to see how best to use these in treating early breast cancer.
 Other drugs that target the HER2 protein are being tested in clinical trials.
 Researchers are also looking at using a vaccine to target the HER2 protein.